 The closure of British Military hospitals in recent years means that service personnel are now treated in NHS hospitals in the UK or within secondary care health providers (local hospitals or clinics) if they are overseas.
 Depending on the nature and severity of the service person’s injury or illness when abroad, they may be flown back to the UK for further treatment.
 Patients are currently received, assessed and treated at the Queen Elizabeth Hospital Birmingham (QEHB), which has been designated a Major Trauma Centre to treat the most badly injured patients.

 DMWS Welfare Officers are based in Birmingham and support the patients from the moment they arrive at the QEHB.
 Family members are able to stay at Fisher House, at the QEHB site, and also benefit from daily interaction with, and support from, the Welfare Officers.

 DMWS continue to have a presence in Cyprus and Northern Ireland supporting the Service community as well as engaging with Armed Forces personnel in rehabilitation centres in Shropshire.

-For 75 years DMWS has been providing medical welfare support to the Armed Forces Community.
+Since 1943 DMWS has been providing medical welfare support to the Armed Forces Community.
 In order to retain the humanitarian ethos of both our parent charities and to adapt to changing requirements, DMWS evolves constantly to meet new needs.
 In recent years we have extended our welfare support to other beneficiaries on the frontline such as the police, the probation service and the NHS.